nowshadktasin/J.A.R.V.I.S/README.md

 ## 🎙️ Step 2: Set Up Eleven Labs (The Voice)

-> Eleven Labs hosts the conversational AI personality — modeled after **J.A.R.V.I.S.** — and connects it to your n8n backend.
+> Eleven Labs hosts the conversational AI personality, modeled after **J.A.R.V.I.S.** , and connects it to your n8n backend.

 Go to [Eleven Labs Setup.md](Eleven%20Labs%20Setup.md) for the step by step Eleven Labs setup